syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Paging.md

 N> The `SfDataPager.PageSize` property should not be assigned with a value 0.

-The following code example illustrates using `SfDataPager` with the SfDataGrid control:
+The following code example illustrates using the `SfDataPager` with the SfDataGrid control:

 {% tabs %}
 {% highlight xaml %}